noahteuscher/the_rust_programming_language/README.md

-# the_rust_programming_language
+# The Rust Programming Language

-Repository for my code from working through The Rust Programming Language book (https://doc.rust-lang.org/book/title-page.html)
+This repository contains some simple Rust programs I wrote while working through The Rust Programming Language, a wonderful introduction to the language put together by the Rust team.
+The book is available [online](https://doc.rust-lang.org/book/title-page.html) and here on [Github](https://github.com/rust-lang/book).